Radiologic Technologists and Technicians Overview

 2. Midwestern State University, Wichita Falls (Wichita Falls, Texas)

-3. Kaplan University (Multiple Campus Locations)
+3. Purdue University Global (Multiple Campus Locations)

 4. Ultimate Medical Academy (Multiple Campus Locations)

-5. Indiana University - Northwest (Gary, Indiana)
+5. Indiana University, Northwest (Gary, Indiana)

 6. The College of Health Care Professions, Houston Southwest (Houston, Texas)